 Additionally, a leaking exhaust can also lead to a strong gas smell in car, also caused by the fuel injector.
 It means that your engine is pushing too much gas into the engine and the engine is not able to burn it fast enough.
 A full tune up will usually fix a problem with the fuel injector.

 Is There a Smell Coming from Your AC?

 If you notice your car AC smells, this is likely the cause of too much moisture or mold piling up in your air filters.
 This is often an easy fix as changing your air filters frequently with other routine maintenance will ensure clean and odorless air will continue to be circulated throughout your vehicle.
 Be sure to check with your owner’s manual for recommended replacement and intervals.
 You can also address this oder by double checking your drain tube for mold or bacteria and cleaning out your exterior air vents by spraying some antiseptic.

 Turn to the Experts at Findlay Acura

 These are some car smells that you should never ignore.
 Knowing what common auto smells are associated with problematic car conditions can help you diagnose your car and know when to have it inspected.
 You can also learn the difference between premium and regular gas for your vehicle or take advantage of our service specials for your next maintenance need.
-For more information on car odor causes, contact us today.
+For more information on car odor causes and to schedule your next service appointment, contact us today.